Zarathecat/estywut/tools/readme.md

 This is a python yaml parser for the content of this repo, so that it's easier to read info.
 There's currently a ropey CLI.
-Here is some sample output when given the arguments 'intent' and '01':
+Here is some sample output when cli.py is run with the arguments 'intent' and '01':

 .........................................................................................
 .........................................................................................